pmecpmec/Cosmiv/FRONTEND_SETUP.md

 ### Step 5: Open Browser

-Visit `http://localhost:3000` to see your Aiditor app!
+Visit `http://localhost:3000` to see your Cosmiv app!

 ## 🎨 Features Implemented